 - Roll the dough into balls, about 2 tablespoons of dough each or a heaped mini cookie scoop.
 Arrange them on a baking tray with about 2 inches (5cm) between each.
 For super thick cookies, leave the balls as is.
 For regular cookies (pictured), slightly flatten each ball.
 If desired, press more chocolate chunks/chips into the tops of each cookie.

 Baking and storing the cookies:

 - Bake the cookies for 13-15 minutes or until the edges appear cooked.
-The centres will not look cooked but the cookies will continue baking on the sheets.
+Don't worry if the centers don't look done because the cookies will continue baking on the sheets.
 If desired, press a few extra chocolate chips into the top of the cookies.
 Let the cookies cool on the baking sheets for 15 minutes then transfer them to a cooling rack.

 - Enjoy the cookies warm or store them in an airtight container for up to 3 days.
 Although, these cookies never last that long in my house!

 - Light brown sugar is the best for these cookies as it's not overpowering and keeps the cookies an orange color.
 Cookies made with dark brown or coconut sugar will be more caramelly and darker.

 - If your puree is already very thick, you can use it as is.
 If not, I recommend removing the excess moisture.
 To do this, place the puree on a couple of sheets of disposable paper towels and blot with extra paper towels.
 See the blog post for pictures.
 I started with ¾ cup (170g) of pumpkin puree and blotted it to get ½ cup (155g).

 - To make your own pumpkin pie spice, combine 1 teaspoon ground cinnamon, ½ teaspoon ground nutmeg, ¼ teaspoon ground ginger and ¼ teaspoon ground cloves.
 If you don't have any of the spices, use more of the others.